 It was four-one for Russia.

 - Russia won by four goals to one. (a little more formal)

 In an English Premier League match there is a home team and an away team.
 The home team is always written first, regardless of the final score:

-Chelsea 0 Newcastle 2 (we can see that Chelsea were the home team because they’re written first).
+Chelsea 0 Newcastle 2 (We see that Chelsea were the home team because they’re written first.)